OnlyFans KPI Framework: The 15 Metrics Every Agency Should Track Daily

 10. Tip Frequency (Tips Per Active Subscriber Per Month)

 How often does the average fan tip?
 Tipping behavior is the clearest signal of emotional investment.
 Fans who tip are fans who feel seen, who feel a genuine connection.
 Tip frequency is almost impossible to manufacture through tactics — it emerges from authentic relationship quality.
-Tracking it over time tells you whether your chatters are actually building relationships or just transacting.

 Category 4: Operational Metrics